Kragen Sitaker

 September 2002 to August 2004

-As part of a six-person Extreme Programming team, developed a network management appliance for large multi-vendor 802.11 networks.
-The software was written in Perl, ran as independent daemons and in Apache mod_perl on Linux, and used PostgreSQL, RRDtool, SNMP, and other networking protocols on the backend.
-The team won considerable market share from entrenched competitors by responding to market and customer needs and enhancing the software much more quickly than they could.
+As part of a six-person Extreme Programming team, developed a network management appliance in Perl for large multi-vendor 802.11 networks.
+The user interface was in Apache mod_perl on Linux, while the backend used PostgreSQL, RRDtool, SNMP, and the Cisco CLI.
+We won considerable market share from entrenched competitors by responding to market and customer needs and enhancing the software much more quickly than they could.

 All members of the team participated in every phase of the development lifecycle, including hiring, requirements gathering, high-level architecture, user-interface design, code design, coding, debugging, testing, benchmarking, maintenance, metrics, process improvement, and employee performance evaluation.